 A 2003 study published in The European Respiratory Journal investigated whether cornstarch used on surgical gloves could induce airway inflammation.
 Researchers found inhaling cornstarch glove powder causes “development of a subclinical inflammation in the airways, with an accumulation of eosinophilic granulocytes.”
 The results also showed that inflammation can cause tissue damage, adhesions, and a severe inflammatory reaction that scarred individuals’ lungs.

 Since the Color Run uses much more powder, the risk is similar to a workplace illness called “baker’s asthma.”
-Occupational hazard studies show individuals who inhale nontoxic powders can suffer respiratory failure, collapsed lungs and even COPD.
-Even now, baker’s asthma is among the most frequent occupational respiratory disorders reported worldwide.
+Occupational hazard studies show individuals who inhale nontoxic powders can suffer respiratory failure, collapsed lungs, and even COPD.
+Even now, baker’s asthma is among the most frequent occupational respiratory disorders worldwide.

 Powder Similar to That Used In Color Run 5K Explodes at Taiwan Event

 The Color Run douses participants in nontoxic colored cornstarch, but the race’s website doesn’t mention that this powder is highly flammable.
 During a 2015 Taiwan “Color Play Party,” a hot spotlight triggered the fiery explosion that burned over 500 people.
 Color Run powder samples showed similar flammable properties, prompting criticism from Naples, FL fire chief Stephen McInerny.
 Additionally, powder samples from a competing race called the 5K Color Blast tested 97% positive for Decon rat poison.